Redesigning the Soho House Membership Acquisition

 Cognitive overload

-users stop mid-way, even when they intended to finish.
+Users stop mid-way, even when they intended to finish.
 When a form feels like too much effort, it's easier to close the tab and come back later.

 Smashing Magazine, 2016